 - 1. In 2017/18 DFO implemented several new pilot initiatives to enhance Eulachon monitoring and support in-season management of the shrimp trawl fishery.
 For WCVI Pacific Fishery Management Areas (PFMAs) 124 and 125 the new initiatives included: (i) mandatory 100% at-sea observer coverage for all shrimp trawl fishing, (ii) a new non-transferable individual vessel Eulachon bycatch limit, (iii) a new individual vessel Eulachon bycatch overage adjustment, and (iv) mandatory dockside validation.
 At-sea observer requirements were also increased in WCVI PFMAs 21, 23, 121, and 123 to a minimum of 25% coverage rate.
-Eulachon bycatch monitoring will continue in the shrimp trawl fishery in 2023/24. - 2.
-Mandatory bycatch reduction devices in shrimp trawl nets: A grid designed to reduce non-target fish species from entering the shrimp trawl net is mandatory for all shrimp trawlers.
+Eulachon bycatch monitoring will continue in the shrimp trawl fishery in 2024/25.
+Mandatory dockside validation of shrimp landings within PFMA 124 and 125 was removed for the 2023 season. - 2.
+Mandatory bycatch reduction devices in shrimp trawl nets.
+A grid designed to reduce non-target fish species from entering the shrimp trawl net is mandatory for all shrimp trawlers.
 Specific details on grid spacing and deployment requirements are available in the Shrimp Trawl IFMP. - 3.
 Commercial closure in Queen Charlotte Sound shrimp management area.
 No fishing has occurred within this area since 2000 because of concerns for Eulachon stocks in central coast rivers.
 Eulachon populations in BC are being considered for listing under the Species at Risk Act.
-Given the current SARA process and consultations, DFO is not considering any commercial harvest opportunities in QCSND during the 2022/23 season. - 4.
+Given the current SARA process and consultations, DFO is not considering any commercial harvest opportunities in QCSND during the 2024/25 season. - 4.
 Eulachon Action Levels (EAL): An annual Eulachon bycatch action level is set for WCVI Shrimp Management Areas to encourage active shrimp trawl harvesters to adjust their gear to minimize Eulachon bycatch.
 In the event the estimate of Eulachon bycatch in a given WCVI area reaches the Eulachon Action Level, the commercial fishery will likely close.
 A precautionary approach has been taken to deal with Eulachon bycatch and the EAL has been reduced since 2011.
 The offshore Eulachon biomass index is no longer used to set the EAL.
-Since 2016/17, the EAL has been set at 4 t (reduced from 6 t in 2015/16)..
-The 4 t EAL is established for SMAs 1210FF, 23IN, 230FF, 1240FF, and
+Since 2016/17, the EAL has been set at 4 t (reduced from 6 t in 2015/16).
+The 4 t EAL is established for SMAs 1210FF, 23IN, 230FF, 1240FF, and 1250FF combined.

-125OFF combined.
 The EAL is further divided into two areas groups.
 If one of these two area groups does not open for commercial shrimp harvest, then that portion of the EAL may be allocated to the other area group.
 In addition, the Department has been working to reduce the time to receive observer data and implement closures when required.